Christian pacifism: Post-Reformation

-As early as 1420, Petr Chelčický taught that violence should not be used in religious matters.
+As early as 1420, Petr Chelčický taught that Christians must never use violence or killing.
 Chelčický used the parable of the wheat and the tares (Matthew 13:24–30) to show that both the sinners and the saints should be allowed to live together until the harvest.
 He thought that it is wrong to kill even the sinful and that Christians should refuse military service.
 He argued that if the poor refused, the lords would have no one to go to war for them.

+Nearly a century later, the Catholic humanist Erasmus adopted a similar pacifistic view against indiscriminate warfare in his The Complaint of Peace (1517) by asserting that the only sufficient legitimate condition for waging war is whether it is first supported by a vote of all the people.
+Soon thereafter, the German theologian and mystic Sebastian Franck argued in his War Book of Peace (1539) that a "Just War" is as rare as "storkes in winter".
 Since then, many other Christians have made similar stands for pacifism as the following quotes show:

 Charles Spurgeon did not explicitly identify as a pacifist but expressed very strongly worded anti-war sentiment.
 Leo Tolstoy wrote extensively on Christian pacifism, while Mohandas K. Gandhi considered Tolstoy's The Kingdom of God is Within You as the text to have the most influence in his life.